nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:exclamation: Important:**<br>

-If you run the `sort` command multiple times consecutively (resulting in no visible change after the first run), the `undo` command would not be able to revert the data back to the original state since it can only undo the last _valid_ command ran.
+Repeated sort commands will not result in additional changes to the address book, and undo will not be able to revert the data back to its original state. <br>
+This is because undo can only revert the last command, even if the command made no changes to the address book.

 </div>